iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

     entire system.

 {{< figure
+	align="center"
-    alt="This diagram illustrates Nabavi and Browne\'s framework for achieving transformative change through leverage points, organized in a pyramid with increasing potential for impact from top to bottom.
+    alt="A leverage points pyramid showing deeper change potential from adjusting paradigms and goals at the base to tweaking parameters at the top." caption="This diagram illustrates Nabavi and Browne\'s framework for achieving transformative change through leverage points, organized in a pyramid with increasing potential for impact from top to bottom.
 The base \"Problem Domain\" leads to the \"Response Domain\" that encompasses four zones: the \"Purpose Zone\" for changing fundamental paradigms, mindsets, and goals; the \"Pathway Zone\" for redefining system design and rules; the \"Process Zone\" for altering societal and technical processes and feedback loops; and the \"Parameter Zone\" at the apex for adjusting numbers, constants, buffers, and stock structures.
-The pyramid emphasizes that interventions at lower zones offer greater leverage for profound and lasting transformation" src=./figure-2.webp
+The pyramid emphasizes that interventions at lower zones offer greater leverage for profound and lasting transformation.
+Based on diagram from [Five Ps: Leverage Zones towards Responsible AI](https://arxiv.org/pdf/2205.01070)" src=./figure-2.webp
     class="big-image"
 	width=150%